bvgastel/xmas/src/xmd/xmd/readme.md

 STEFAN  18-02   console log output displays component refused and not created while succesfully open a network // tempory solved, see comment gbo     18-02   Need a way to subscribe to log without qml knowing it. gbo     18-02   Eliminate implicit create on click of primitive.
-Create on drop. // primitive is created on drag start to see its representation before drop so it can be aligned in the sheet gbo     18-02   Open file with ctrl-o.See: http://doc-snapshot.qt-project.org/qt5-5.4/qkeysequence.html (standard shortcuts) // QKeySequence is a C++ class and not available in qml.
-In qml it's string or default keys gbo     18-02   Spread components without coordinates accross sheet. (now at 0,0) gbo     18-02   File "switch-and-merge.fjson" = type-error in channelCreation.js: 44 // opgelost - portnames xmd/vt must match gbo     18-02   Full keyboard handling (low prio for now): creation, deletion, TAB, modification STEFAN  18-02   when a netwerk is opened deselect and group select doesn't work // opgelost STEFAN  18-02   component name is uniek --> moet deze kunnen aangepast worden STEFAN  18-02   port name moet uniek zijn , kiezen we nummer of name
+Create on drop. // primitive is created on drag start to see its representation before drop so it can be aligned in the sheet gbo     18-02   Open file with ctrl-o.See: http://doc-snapshot.qt-project.org/qt5-5.4/qkeysequence.html (standard shortcuts)
+                reply: QKeySequence is a C++ class and not available in qml.
+In qml it's string or default keys
+                query: is QKeySequence available via a C++ signal? gbo     18-02   Spread components without coordinates accross sheet. (now at 0,0) gbo     18-02   File "switch-and-merge.fjson" = type-error in channelCreation.js: 44 // opgelost - portnames xmd/vt must match gbo     18-02   Full keyboard handling (low prio for now): creation, deletion, TAB, modification STEFAN  18-02   when a netwerk is opened deselect and group select doesn't work // opgelost STEFAN  18-02   component name is uniek --> moet deze kunnen aangepast worden STEFAN  18-02   port name moet uniek zijn , kiezen we nummer of name gbo     24-02   build alignment option: align to top, bottom, left, right. gbo     24-02   add scaling to toolbar, 100% default, 75%, 125% etc.